Prince Harry and Meghan Markle's 'inappropriate' request to the Queen

-- The Duke and Duchess of Sussex are said to have made the living request after getting married in 2018.
+- The Duke and Duchess of Sussex are said to have made the living request after getting married in 2018 but decided to leave the UK shortly after in early 2020.

-- This royal news comes as Prince Harry snubbed by the Queen as he’s refused special honour along with Prince Andrew.
+- This royal news comes after it was revealed Prince Harry has been ‘snubbed’ by the Queen and refused special honour along with Prince Andrew.

 The Queen is said to have rejected Prince Harry and Meghan Markle’s request to live in Windsor Castle after they married.